The Catholic Church Is Worried About German Politics

 The leader Mr. Flurry has watched to fulfill this office has been increasingly in contact with the Catholic Church.
 Mr. Flurry noted:

 Karl-Theodor Maria Nikolaus Johann Jacob Philipp Franz Joseph Sylvester Buhl-Freiherr von und zu Guttenberg is a Roman Catholic.
 Freiherr stands for Reichsfreiherr, which means baron of the Holy Roman Empire.
-This title was given to the family in the 19th century by Emperor Leopold i, who was described by Eduard Habsburg as the “pinnacle of the Catholic faith in Habsburg lands.”
+This title was given to the family by Emperor Leopold i, who was described by Eduard Habsburg as the “pinnacle of the Catholic faith in Habsburg lands.”
 Since 2009, we have watched Guttenberg’s connection with the Catholic Church, and he has recently made several statements about it.

 In December, Guttenberg published his documentary about the “power of the churches” with the main focus on the Catholic Church.
 He discussed Catholic scandals with Vatican expert Andreas Englisch on his podcast.
 Guttenberg also talked about the church’s “miracles.”
 He has a strong belief in the Catholic Church.